-In the fourth experiment, biologist registered that rhythmic light color fluctuation also has a different effect on the molting and growth of shrimp.
+In the fourth experiment, biologists registered that rhythmic light color fluctuation also has a different effect on the molting and growth of shrimp.
 Light spectrum also significantly affects the ovarian maturation, reproduction, and growth of the shrimp.

 Molting and growth performance of shrimp were tested under the following treatments: three constant light color treatments:

 - Blue light to Yellow light – “BY”;

 - Blue light to Green light – “BG”;

 - Green light to Yellow light – “GY”.